Easiest College Majors and Degrees

 ---|---|

-If you are interested in working with people and helping them better understand themselves and their emotions, psychology may be for you.
+Psychology is a great choice for students interested in working with people and helping them better understand themselves and their emotions.
 As a psychology major, you will be able to interact with many different types of people and study human behaviors and how we interact with the world.

 However, several psychology career paths require a graduate degree — including school psychologists, counselors, or mental health professionals.